sparkledradical/Eye-Cancer-Patients-Record-Dataset-Project/README.md

 ## 3. Cancer Stage-Specific Counts
 **Question:**
-- For each cancer type, how many patients are diagnosed at Stage I, II, III, and IV?
+- How many patients are diagnosed at Stage I, II, III, and IV within each age group?

-**Purpose:** To identify which cancer types are most frequently diagnosed at each stage across age groups, building on Step 2 above.
+**Purpose:** To identify the distribution of cancer stages across age groups, building on Step 2 above.
 This helps focus the analysis on older-age cases, informs prevalence, and guides sampling or treatment considerations.

-**Discovery:** After analyzing each stage by cancer type, I found that all four stages show higher counts in the senior age group.
-I created a chart summarizing all stages across all age groups, which confirms that the senior group consistently has the highest counts for most cancer types.
+**Discovery:** After analyzing each stage across age groups, I found that all four stages have higher counts in the senior age group.
+I created a chart summarizing all stages across all age groups, which confirms that the senior group consistently has the highest counts.

   <img src="cancerstage_distribution_byagroupchart.png" width="1000"/><br>
   <em>Figure 1.
 This chart shows all four stages across different age groups, with the senior group having the highest counts in all stages.</em>